zouppa/qpi/README.md

     ```

+### Install Jupyter Hub

 1. Install Node JS and the Proxy

+To be able to run Jupyter hub, we need a proxy that routes the user requests to the hub and the notebook servers.
+In this tutorial, we will use [configurable-http-proxy](https://www.npmjs.com/package/configurable-http-proxy) that run on [NodeJS](https://nodejs.org/)

     ```sh
     pi@qpi:~ $ sudo su
     root@qpi:/home/pi# curl -fsSL https://deb.nodesource.com/setup_14.x | bash -